 The sewer and stormwater networks are separate systems.

-Property owners need to ensure stormwater does not enter the sewer sytem around their home.
-Excess water in the sewer may cause pipes to become overloaded and lead to sewage overflows in people's properties.
-To protect your home, check that water from your roof downpipes, pool backwash and landscaping run-off is not diverted into the sewerage system.
+Property owners and residents need to ensure that stormwater doesn't enter the sewer system around their home.
+Excess water in the sewer may cause pipes to become overloaded and lead to sewage overflows on people's properties.

-Blockages occur when there is something inside your pipe that stops it working properly.
-About 20% of all blockages in our sewerage system result from putting the wrong things down sinks and toilets.
-You can find out more on the fact sheet Think before you put it down the drain.
+About 20 per cent of all blockages in our sewerage system result from someone putting the wrong things down sinks and toilets.

-- Do no pour used motor oils or other hazardous chemicals down the drain.
+- Don’t pour used motor oils or other hazardous chemicals down the drain.
 Contact your council for information on safe disposal.